ejmr/VortSercxilo/README.md

 dormiranto : sleep-walker
 ```

+Using the `--help` option will show the available command-line
+options.
+The useful one is `--match`, which accepts one of three
+values:

+1. `start`: Search for the given input only at the start of words and
+   phrases.  *This is the default behavior.*

+2. `end`: Search for the given input only at the end of words and
+   phrases.

+3. `anywhere`: Search for the given input anywhere it appears in words
+   and phrases.

 Version 2.0.0 will have a graphical user interface for users who do
 not want to use the command-line.